 Use Remote Desktop to access either a Windows Server 2012 R2 VM or a Windows Server 2016 VM.

 At the prompt, copy and run the following command.
 The Command Prompt window will close automatically.

-If the command is successful, you'll see a new alert on the Azure Security Center dashboard and the Microsoft Defender ATP portal.
+If the command is successful, you'll see a new alert on the Azure Security Center dashboard and the Microsoft Defender for Endpoint portal.
 This alert might take a few minutes to appear.

-From the investigation window, select the link to go to the Microsoft Defender ATP portal.
+From the investigation window, select the link to go to the Microsoft Defender for Endpoint portal.